-- Some knowledge and understanding of the history, mission services, operations and activities of non-profit and/or 501 (c) organizations in areas of Cultural, Arts and Humanities Organizations; Education and College Scholarship criteria; Health and Wellness organizations; Historic Preservation; Workforce Development/Economic Opportunity, Environmental Sustainability.
+- General knowledge and understanding of the history, mission services, operations and activities of non-profit and/or 501 (c) organizations in areas of the following: Cultural, Arts and Humanities Organizations; Education and College Scholarship criteria; Health and Wellness organizations; Historic Preservation; Workforce Development/Economic Opportunity, Environmental Sustainability.

-- Be familiar or have a working knowledge of the proposed beneficiaries of the program.
+- Working knowledge and familiarity of the proposed beneficiaries of the program.

-- Be familiar with the Rules of Law and Ethics.
+- Working knowledge and familiarity with the Rules of Law and Ethics.

 - Knowledge of Finance and experience with disbursement of monies.

 The BCA will meet a minimum of every other month and will meet more frequently as necessary to evaluate cases of need.